Forex stands for foreign exchange and it is the name given to the currency market/foreign exchange market on which FX traders buy and sell currencies.

 - Start trading in a live forex account

-A simple forex trading strategy for beginners
+A simple forex trading strategy for beginners in the forex market

 Bear in mind this is intended as an easy trading strategy to get started with some price action signals and some proper money management.
 It is a simple example to get you started using and improving your forex trading skills, not a path to fortunes in itself!